Ephraim Mirvis: Other positions held

 While living in Ireland, Mirvis was chairman of the Board of Governors of Stratford Jewish Schools, in Dublin, from 1984 to 1992.
 Mirvis has been a member of the Steering Committee of the Conference of European Rabbis since 1986 and has served as its Associate President since 2013.
 In 1992, he arranged and hosted the Biennial Conference of European Rabbis at the Western Marble Arch Synagogue and in 2001, he led the first group visit by United Synagogue rabbis to the United States.

 Mirvis has been the Religious Advisor to the Jewish Marriage Council since 1997.
 He has served on the Council of the London School of Jewish Studies, on the Steering Committee of the Encounter Conference and the Singer's Prayer Book Publications Committee.
 He was Chairman of the Rabbinical Council of the United Synagogue from 1999 to 2002.
 As the Chief Rabbi of the United Hebrew Congregations, he is also the President of the London School of Jewish Studies.
 He has been a Patron of Prisoners Abroad, a human rights and welfare charity, since 2014.

+Chief Rabbi Mirvis currently sits on the Standing Committee of the Conference of European Rabbis, and recognises the importance of advocating for Kosher food.

 Interfaith relations

 Christians

 Mirvis served as the President of the Irish Council of Christians and Jews (CCJ) from 1985 to 1992.
 He has participated in dialogue with Church leaders in the UK at Windsor Castle and Lambeth Palace.
-In 2005 he addressed a CCJ meeting at the Synod of the Church of England.
+In 2005, he addressed a CCJ meeting at the Synod of the Church of England.

-In 2016, Mirvis launched the 'In Good Faith' programme, in partnership with Justin Welby, the Archbishop of Canterbury.
+In 2016, Mirvis launched the 'In Good Faith' programme, in partnership with Justin Welby, the then Archbishop of Canterbury.
 The initiative is a way of bringing Anglican and Jewish clergy together so that they might encourage their respective congregations to work on interfaith projects together.